ER (TV series): Foreign adaptations

 In March 2012, Warner Bros.
 International Television announced that they would sell the format rights to ER to overseas territories.
 This allowed foreign countries to produce their own version of the series.

 In June 2013, Warner Bros.
 International Television and Emotion Production announced a Serbian version of ER.
 Urgentni centar premiered on October 6, 2014, on TV Prva.
 A total of 246 episodes of the show have been produced, spanning 4 seasons, with the series finale being shown on March 18, 2025.

 In January 2014, Warner Bros.
 International Television with RCN, Fox International Channels and TC announced a Colombian version of ER.

 In March 2014, Warner Bros.
 International Television and StarLight Films announced a Ukrainian version of ER.

 In February 2015, Warner Bros.
 International Television and Medyapım announced a Turkish version of ER.

 Revival

 Original cast member Noah Wyle revealed that in 2020 there were talks to revive the show.
-However, development of that series stalled due to issues with the estate of creator Michael Crichton, and in early 2024, Wyle was announced as starring in a new medical drama from Warner Bros. and original ER showrunner John Wells, The Pitt.
+Development of that series stalled due to issues with the estate of creator Michael Crichton, and in early 2024, Wyle was announced as starring in a new medical drama from Warner Bros. and original ER showrunner John Wells, The Pitt.
 That August, the Crichton estate brought a lawsuit against Warner Bros., Wells, and Wyle, alleging that The Pitt was in fact an unauthorized remake of ER which could not be produced without the estate's approval; Warner Bros. has denied the allegation, calling The Pitt "a new and original show."
 In December 2024, WB filed a motion to dismiss the case, citing California's anti-SLAPP law.
 In January 2025, a judge allowed the case to proceed.